Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Preparations

 where $(a_{n}(t))_{n\in\Z^{d}}$ is solution to the system in Definition \eqref{def:Lamb}.
 Then, for all $\alpha\geq\alpha_{0}$, we have

 \end{lemma} \begin{proof} Let $\alpha\geq\alpha_{0}$.
 We have

-To see this cancellation, one can take the complex conjugate and interchange the roles of $n$ with $n_{1}$ (resp. $n_{2}$ with $n_{3}$). \end{proof} In the following Lemma, we use the frequency separation property written in Lemma~\ref{lem:sep} in order to control the small divisors losses that will appear in the Poincaré--Dulac normal form reduction that will be performed in Section \ref{sec:fast}.
-We defined the set $\Lambda^{(1)}(n)$ and $\Lambda^{(2)}(n)$ in the above Definition \ref{def:Lamb}, and the high-frequency threshold $\alpha_{0}$ in \eqref{eq:alpha0}. \begin{lemma} Let $s\geq0$.
+To see this cancellation, one can take the complex conjugate and interchange the roles of $n$ with $n_{1}$ (resp. $n_{2}$ with $n_{3}$). \end{proof} In the following lemma, we use the frequency separation property of Lemma~\ref{lem:sep} to control the small-divisor losses that appear in the Poincaré--Dulac normal form reduction of Section~\ref{sec:fast}.
+We defined the set $\Lambda^{(1)}(n)$ and $\Lambda^{(3)}(n)$ in Definition \ref{def:Lamb}, and the high-frequency threshold~$\alpha_{0}$ in~\eqref{eq:alpha0}. \begin{lemma} Let $s\geq0$.
 There exists $C>0$ (depending on $d$, $s$ and $\mathrm{A}$) such that for all $\alpha\geq\alpha_{0}$, $n\in\mathscr{C}_{\alpha}$ and

 we have